fatimaparada/fatimaparada/README.md

 ### Hello, Friends👋
 My github page is currently under construction.
 I am trying to organize and find all projects I have created in all languages I am proficient and familiar in.

-- 🌱 I’m currently learning how to use Julia and Matlab for Cognitive and Neural Modeling and how to use C++ for Computer Vision using the OpenCV toolkit.
+- 🌱 I’m currently learning how to use Julia for Cognitive and Neural Modeling and how to use C++ for Computer Vision using the OpenCV toolkit.
 - 📫 Connect with me on linkedin! https://linkedin.com/in/fatimapt/
 - View my codepen directly for HTML5: https://codepen.io/fatimaparada
 - 😄 Pronouns: She/Her